NRA calls for armed school guards as U.S. mourns massacre

 "If your purpose is to reduce gun violence in schools, then the solution isn't to add more guns to schools," said Dennis Van Roekel, president of the National Education Association.

-(Additional reporting by Alina Selyukh and Ros Krasny in Washington, Verna Gates in Birmingham, Stephanie Simon in Boston and Maurice Tamman in New York; Writing by Scott Malone and Jim Loney; Editing by Todd Eastham and Bill Trott)
+(Additional reporting by Alina Selyukh in Washington, Vernda Gates in Stephanie Simon in Boston and Maurice Tamman in New York; Writing by Scott Malone and Jim Loney; Editing by Will Dunham and Todd Eastham)